 The Company issues insurance contracts, which transfer significant insurance risk.
 The Company defines significant insurance risk as the possibility of having to pay benefits on the occurrence of an insured event which are significantly more than the benefits payable if the insured event were not to occur.
 Once a contract has been classified as an insurance contract, it remains an insurance contract for the remainder of its lifetime, even if the insurance risk reduces significantly over time.

 Recognition and measurement

-All insurance contracts issued by the Company are short-term contracts categorised mainly as home, other contracts include: creditor, accident and health, and pet.
+All insurance contracts issued by the Company are short-term contracts categorised as home and creditor.

 Home insurance contracts mainly compensate the Company's customers for damage suffered to their properties and their contents.